-STATE OF THE ART.
+STATE OF THE ART .

 There is a large number of optical and photonics applications, requiring low-loss optical fiber waveguides, deep-ultraviolet transmitting optics, optical elements suitable for work in ionizing or particle radiation environments, or for transmitting high-power laser light.
-In most cases, the best material for these applications is pure or doped glassy SiO2. (technical names used: "fused silica", "quartz glass").
-Its large band gap, \approx 9eV, the largest among all glassy materials, makes it the material of choice for three application groups: (i) optical elements and devices operating in the ultraviolet (UV) spectral range: windows, lenses, filter and grating substrates, thin film coatings, UV fiber waveguides [1]; (ii) high optical power applications, ranging from fibers for laser surgery or for metal welding [2] to fs-laser writing [3] and lenses for laser-ignited nuclear fusion [2]; (iii) photonics devices for radiation environments.
-Devices made from SiO2 are among the most resistant to radiation damage off all glass-based devices, they are widely used and studied for nuclear energy and space applications [3,4].
+In most cases the best material for these applications is pure or doped glassy SiO2.
+Its large band gap, $\approx$ 9eV, the largest among all glassy materials, makes it the material of choice for three application groups: (i) optical elements and devices operating in the ultraviolet (UV) spectral range: windows, lenses, filter and grating substrates, thin film coatings, UV fiber waveguides [1]; (ii) high optical power applications, ranging from fibers for laser surgery or for metal welding [2] to fs-laser writing [3] and lenses for laser-ignited nuclear fusion [2]; (iii) photonics devices made from glassy SiO2 are among the most resistant to radiation damage and are used and studied for nuclear energy and space applications [3,4].
 Presently emerging hollow-core fibers [5] show promise for even higher power optical power transmittance and for higher radiation resistance.
-A high density, multi-terabyte ultra-stable "5D" data storage by fs-laser writing in silica glass was demonstrated [11].

 A key phenomenon, crucial for all these applications, is the presence or generation of optically active point defects in the material.
-It has been treated in many works, and a considerable level of understanding is achieved (see, e.g., reviews [3,4,6]).
+This problem has been treated in many works and a considerable level of understanding is achieved (see, e.g., reviews [3,4,6]).
 However, a number of problems are still not solved.
-Among them are: the specific origins of defect-related absorption in the deep UV region, the influence of technological impurities (chlorine, carbon), the incorporation of fluorine and the related defects in highly fluorine-doped SiO2 glasses, the effect of internal surfaces in amorphous structure of SiO_2 on optical and photochemical properties.
-During the years 2021, and in particular 2022, a number of research and review papers, e.g., [14-17] have delineated a new trend, related to densification of silica-related glasses and engineering the size of nanovoids inherent to their structure.
-This has become a hot topic in the quest to further increase the transparency of the long -range optical communication fibers.
-At the presently reached glass purity level, the main cause of attenuation in optical fibers is Rayleigh scattering on fluctuations of glass density.
-It has been discovered that these fluctuations can be reduced by hot-pressing silica glasses [14], and this path is now pursued by a number of research groups.
-Apart from this new trend, a strong activity continues towards femtosecond laser writing in silica glass for Bragggratings and data storage [17-19, 21,22].
+Among them are: the specific origins of defect-related absorption in the deep UV region, the influence of technological impurities (chlorine, carbon), the incorporation of fluorine and the related defects in highly fluorine-doped SiO2 glasses, the effect of internal surfaces in amorphous structure of SiO2 on optical and photochemical properties.

-Researchers of the Laboratory of Optical Materials have detailed knowledge and long experience with SiO2-based optical materials.
-Their past work has been crucial for identification and establishing of optical properties and radiochemical transformations of a number of basic defects in glassy SiO2, like oxygen dangling bond ("non-bridging oxygen hole center", NBOHC), divalent Si ("silicon oxygen deficiency center", SiODC), interstitial hydrogen H_2 , oxygen O_2 and O_3 (ozone) molecules in SiO2.
+Researchers of the Laboratory of Optical Materials have detailed knowledge and long experience with $SiO_2$ -based optical materials.
+Their past work has been crucial for identification and establishing of optical properties and radiochemical transformations of a number of basic defects in glassy $SiO_2$ , like oxygen dangling bond ("non-bridging oxygen hole center", NBOHC), divalent Si ("silicon oxygen deficiency center", SiODC), interstitial hydrogen H2, oxygen O2 and O3 (ozone) molecules in SiO2.
 They have authored several well-cited reviews on this field (see, e.g., ref.
 [6] and references therein).
-More recently, this group has tackled the problems of chlorine, a "technological impurity" in synthetic SiO2 made from SiCl4 [7,12], the dynamic properties of O_2 interstitials in SiO2 [8] and the similarities and differences of defects in crystalline and glassy SiO2 [9].
-The group has identified a number of up-to now not understood carbon-related defects in silica, demonstrating that they are due to interstitial polycyclic hydrocarbons [13].
-A PhD student works now on closely related topics.
-Most recently, in 2023, the group has identified the first paramagnetic defect in fluorine-doped silica, directly associated with fluorine [23].
+Most recently, this group has tackled the problems of chlorine, a "technological impurity" in synthetic $SiO_2$ made from $SiCl_4$ [7], the dynamic properties of O2 interstitials in $SiO_2$ [8] and the similarities and differences of defects in crystalline and glassy $SiO_2$ [9].
 The group is well-qualified in optical, vibrational and magnetic spectroscopies.
-It can make use both of the house-built equipment, such as vacuum-UV spectrometry, thermostimulated luminescence, radio-luminescence, and of the recently upgraded general-use equipment of ISSP UL.
-Most recently, the capability for in-laboratory sol-gel synthesis of silica glasses was added and is further developed.
+It can make use both of the in-house built equipment, such as vacuum-UV spectrometry, thermostimulated luminescence, radio-luminescence, and of the recently upgraded general-use equipment of ISSP UL.
+Most recently, the capability for in-laboratory sol-gel synthesis of silica glasses was added.